Ratio and Root Tests: Chapter Study Guide

 - Use the ratio test to determine the absolute convergence of a series involving factorials and exponential terms.

-- Use the root test to determine the absolute convergence of a series where the $n-th term is raised to the n-th power.
+- Use the root test to determine the absolute convergence of a series where the -th power.

 - Describe a general strategy for evaluating an unknown series and choosing the most efficient convergence test.